AOBTenn/Active-Directory-Creating-Users-Using-Group-Policy-and-Managing-Accounts/README.md

 <h2>Description </h2>

-In this final project we are going us Active Directory with group policy to manage employee accounts.
+In this final project we are going us Active Directory with Group Policy to manage employee accounts.

 <h2>Environments and Technologies Used</h2>